peterhalpin/robustDIF/README.md

 # robustDIF

-An R package that provides functions for assessing differential item functioning (DIF) in item response theory (IRT) models using methods from robust statistics.
-Based on the paper: Halpin, P.F.
-(2022) Differential Item Functioning Via Robust Scaling (Arxiv DOI pending).

-Currently `robustDIF` only supports the two-parameter logistc (2PL) IRT model in two independent groups.
+This branch contains the replication code for

+Halpin, P.F.
+(2022) Differential Item Functioning Via Robust Scaling.
+Arxiv Preprint. [https://arxiv.org/abs/2207.04598](https://arxiv.org/abs/2207.04598).
+Published in Psychometrika in 2024 under the same title.

+The replication code is contained in the folder Halpin2022_R

+This version of the robustDIF package was used for that paper.
+Please see the master branch for the up-to-date version of the package.

 ## Installation